-Proposition 2 The capital decision k_s of a representative bank that in state s faces an interest rate r_s on its unit of initial loans always has a solution, which may be interior or at the corner $k_s = \gamma_s$.
-When the solution is interior, the probability that in the next period the bank ends up with excess lending capacity in the low default state s' = l and rations credit in the high default state s' = h is strictly positive.
+Proposition 2.
+The capital decision $k_s$ of a representative bank that in state s faces an interest rate $r_s$ on its unit of initial loans always has a solution, which may be interior or at the corner $k_s = \gamma_s$ .
+When the solution is interior, the probability that in the next period the bank ends with excess lending capacity in the low default state s' = l and rations credit in the high default state s' = h is strictly positive.

-The existence of a solution follows directly from the fact that $v_s(k_s, r_s)$ is continuous in k_s , for any given interest rate r_s .
-We show in the Appendix that the function $v_s(k_s, r_s)$ is neither concave nor convex in k_s , and its maximization with respect to k_s may have interior solutions or corner solutions with $k_s = \gamma_s$.17 The intuition for the positive probability that (in an interior solution) the bank ends up with excess lending capacity in state s' = l and rations credit in state s' = h is the following.
-If in the two possible states at date t + 1 the bank had a probability one of finding itself with excess lending capacity, then it would have an incentive to reduce its capital at date t in order to lower its funding costs.
-Conversely, if in the two possible states at date t + 1 the bank had a probability one of finding itself with insufficient lending capacity, then it would have an incentive to increase its capital at date t in order to relax its capital constraint at date t + 1.
+The existence of a solution follows directly from the fact that $v_s(k_s, r_s)$ is continuous in $k_s$ , for any given interest rate $r_s$ .
+We show in the Appendix that the function $v_s(k_s, r_s)$ is neither concave nor convex in $k_s$ , and its maximization with respect to $k_s$ may have interior solutions or corner solutions with $k_s = \gamma_s$ .
+The intuition for the positive probability that (in an interior solution) the bank ends with excess lending capacity in state s' = l and rations credit in state s' = h is the following.
+If in the two possible states at date t + 1 the bank had a probability one of finding itself with excess lending capacity, then it would have an incentive to reduce its capital at date t + 1 the bank had a probability one of finding itself with insufficient lending capacity, then it would have an incentive to increase its capital at date t to relax its capital constraint at date t + 1.

-3.2 Equilibrium
+2.2 Equilibrium

-In order to define an equilibrium, it only remains to describe how the loan rate r_s applicable to lending relationships starting in state s is determined.
+To define an equilibrium, it only remains to describe how the loan rate $r_s$ applicable to lending relationships starting in state s is determined.
 Under perfect competition, the pricing of initial loans must be such that the net present value of the representative bank for its shareholders is zero under its optimal capital decision.
 Were it negative, no bank would extend these loans.
-Were it positive, banks would have an incentive to expand the scale of their activities.
-Hence in each state of the economy s = l, h we must have for
+Were it